alphagov/ci-puppet/transition-logs.md

 That will create a new RSA private key called `agency_key`.
 The new public key will be `agency_key.pub` and this is what needs to be pasted into the new user in Puppet.

+These users will be unable to connect for an interactive session, only scp/sftp type connections will work.

 Connection Details to be supplied to the agency:

     Protocol: SFTP